nguyenthanhjt/introduction-to-container-docker-kubernetes-openshift/module02_kubernetes-basics/03_v_kubernetes-architecture.md

 ## Summary

-In this video, you learned that the control plane makes global decisions about the Kubernetes cluster and is made up of controllers, an API server, a scheduler, and etcd.
+In this section, you learned that the control plane makes global decisions about the Kubernetes cluster and is made up of controllers, an API server, a scheduler, and etcd.
 Worker nodes run important Kubernetes components as well as user workloads deployed on the cluster.
 The smallest deployable entity in Kubernetes is a pod, which includes one or more containers.

 - A control plane makes global decisions about the Kubernetes cluster
 - A control plane is made up of controllers, an API server, a scheduler, and an etcd